MicrosoftDocs/azure-docs/articles/role-based-access-control/quickstart-assign-role-user-portal.md

 ---
-title: Quickstart - Use RBAC to assign a role to a user in the Azure portal | Microsoft Docs
+title: Quickstart - Grant access for a user using RBAC and the Azure Portal | Microsoft Docs
 description: Use role-based access control (RBAC) to grant permissions to a user by assigning a role in the Azure portal.
 services: role-based-access-control
 documentationCenter: ''